cardano-foundation/CIPs/CIP-plutus-modules/README.md

 h = hash (Script head (h:args))
 ```
 We assume that finding such an `h` is impossible in practice; should
+this not be the case, or if we should wish to defend against an
+attacker with the resources to find such an attack on the hash
-this not be the case, then we must build a script dependency graph for
+function, then we must build a script dependency graph for each
-each transaction and check that it is acyclic before evaluating the
+transaction and check that it is acyclic before evaluating the scripts
-scripts in this way.
+in this way.

 ##### Cost